 The McDonough Leadership Program encourages its McDonough Scholars to pursue an internship before they graduate.
-In fact, students can use an internship to fulfill their Experiential Education requirement in the International Leadership Studies (ILS) Major and Minor in Leadership Studies.
+In fact, students can use an internship to fulfill their Experiential Education requirement in the Global Leadership Major and Minor in Leadership Studies.
 Some students have an internship while studying abroad.
 Recently, for instance, a McDonough Scholar interned in the British Parliament while studying at the London Metropolitan University.
 The main philosophy behind the Experiential Education requirement is the real benefits that a hands-on experience outside the classroom may add to a college education.

 There are several steps a McDonough Scholar must take in order to begin their Leadership Internship process: